 Who We Are

-The Montana Trial Lawyers Association (MTLA) is a member organization for nearly 500 Montana attorneys who represent litigants to secure a just result for the injured, the accused, and those whose rights are jeopardized.
+The Montana Trial Lawyers Association (MTLA) is a member organization for Montana attorneys who represent litigants to secure a just result for the injured, the accused, and those whose rights are jeopardized.

 MTLA sponsors Montana's premier continuing legal education (CLE) seminars.